Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 Status: live at [0x4B90...10eF](https://etherscan.io/address/0x4B902704026D14117b5E9EFA7FdaFDfF4bA610eF), but not robbed yet.

 When the DAO was [hacked](http://uk.businessinsider.com/dao-hacked-ethereum-crashing-in-value-tens-of-millions-allegedly-stolen-2016-6), the hacker — usually called The Attacker — managed to withdraw more than they put in.
-I want to make this less likely by keeping user funds in segregated contracts.
-The hope is that if a hacker somehow completely drains his own contract, he can't also drain other people's funds.
+I want to make this less likely to occur by keeping user funds in segregated contracts.
+The hope is that if a hacker somehow completely drains their own contract, they can't also drain other people's funds.

 The main `DaoChallenge` contract creates and keeps track of `DaoAccount` contracts, one for each user: